sprce/sprce/README.md

-Hi im spruce.
+Hi I'm Spruce.
-There's nothing here right now, sorry
-Mostly because I'm learning web and java shit and stuff Also a very slow learner so don't keep waiting
+I'm learning a bunch of web and java shit so I might be back soon.
+Maybe.
-Ok bye for now